 About 3,000 years ago, this area adjacent to the Colosseum was a swamp used as a cemetery for the village atop the nearby Palatine Hill, one of Rome’s original seven.

-The area was gradually built up and became the heart of ancient Rome.
-It’s where elections were held, triumphal processions took place, speeches were given, and commercial affairs were undertaken.
-Although today it’s in ruins there’s still a lot to see including the triumphal Arch of Septimus Severus, House of the Vestal Virgins, and the Arch of Titus, the oldest in Rome.
+The area gradually became the heart of ancient Rome.
+The Roman Forum is where elections were held, triumphal processions took place, speeches made, and commercial affairs undertaken.
+Although today it’s in ruins, there’s still a lot to see including the triumphal Arch of Septimus Severus, House of the Vestal Virgins, and the Arch of Titus, the oldest in Rome.

 It’s a good idea to buy a map of the area before you enter.
 And in the summer try to visit in the morning since the mid-day heat can be brutal.

 Built in AD 25, the Pantheon is the best-preserved ancient building in the city, and one of the most beautiful places in Rome.
-It began life as a pagan temple and was then converted to a Christian church in the 7th century.
+It began life as a pagan temple before it became a Christian church in the 7th century.

-It’s a beautiful structure renowned for its dome that’s as tall as it is wide, with an oculus in its center.
+It’s a beautiful structure with a dome that’s as tall as it is wide, with an oculus in its center.
 (Almost 2,000 years after being built, it’s still the world’s largest unreinforced concrete dome).